Hearen/LeetcodeInC/README.md

 # LeetcodeInC
-All solutions to the problems in Leetcode will be coded in C99 enclosed with critical explanations and comments
+All solutions to the problems in Leetcode will be coded in C99 enclosed with critical comments.